 This is a trickier question than it should be, because the deck seating varies vastly from ship to ship.
 If you want to sleep (and have trouble sleeping in less-than-ideal spaces) book the cabin without question.
 If you are young, poor, or adventurous, read on!

-Unfortunately on my outgoing vessel, the ferry named “Zadar”, the reclining seats are a bit of a racket to get passengers to pay a bit more for nothing.
+Unfortunately on my outgoing vessel, the ferry named “Zadar”, the reclining seats seem to be a bit of a hustle to get passengers to pay a bit more for nothing.
 The recliners didn’t actually recline or have amenities like a simple tray table.
 After a few hours, I migrated from my “premium” seat up to a table on the main deck where I was able to work comfortably with a table and a reasonably supportive chair.

 Thinking I’d game the system, on my return voyage (on the vessel “Dubrovnik”) I booked only deck seating- no extra upgrade to a comfy chair- and the deck seating was terrible.
 The Dubrovnik’s deck seating appeared to be intentionally designed to be uncomfortable and awkward to sit on, making this 8-hour leg of the journey a rough one.

 Pro Tip: In the reclining chair seating area, seats are assigned by number.
 However, like most of my experiences with transportation in Croatia and Eastern Europe, no one sits in their assigned seat and no one seems to care if you take theirs.
 When you arrive, pick a seat with a view and/or a power outlet nearby, park your bag in front of the power outlet (they’re a hot commodity!), and settle in.

 Sleeping on Deck on Croatia Ferries